Bioenergetics and Quinones

 Global evolutionary scenario for the quinone repertoire of Pseudomonadota.
 For full legend see here.

-In collaboration with the BIP and the LCB labs in Marseille, we are also currently working on the ADAPT2Q ANR-funded project that aims at understanding the adaptation of quinone-interacting enzymes to the diversity of quinones that have evolved along time.
+In collaboration with the BIP and the LCB labs in Marseille, we are currently working on the ADAPT2Q ANR-funded project that aims at understanding the adaptation of quinone-interacting enzymes to the diversity of quinones that have evolved along time.

 These projects are mainly funded by the French National Research Agency, “ANR”.